 Urogenital: Menopausal symptoms, Urinary frequency, Urinary retention.

-Incidence less than 1%, possibly causally related: the following lists adverse reactions that occurred with an incidence of less than 1% in clinical trials and/or reported in post-marketing experience.
+The following lists adverse reactions that occurred with an incidence of less than 1% in clinical trials of tramadol and/orreported in postmarketing experience with tramadol-containing products.

 Special Senses: Dysgeusia.